 Certain members of the Board of Directors of the Foundation also serve as members of the General Board of the Wesleyan Church Corporation.
-The Foundation provides services to certain units of the Wesleyan Church with which its officers and Board of Directors are affiliated.
+The Foundation provides services to certain units of the Wesleyan Church and other churches, networks and denominations with which its officers and Board of Directors are affiliated.
 These transactions are in the normal course of business and on the same terms, including interest rates and collateral, as those available for comparable transactions.

 The Foundation accepts demand investments from the Wesleyan Church Corporation as disclosed in Note 5.
+The Foundation awards grants to The Wesleyan Church Corporation and Departments of The Wesleyan Church Corporation.

-The Foundation rented space on a month-to-month basis and rent charged by the Wesleyan Church Corporation to the Foundation was \$118,729 and \$100,463 for the years ended August 31, 2023 and 2022, respectively.
-Effective September 30, 2023, the Foundation purchased real estate property inclusive of the previously rented space from The Wesleyan Church Corporation for \$3,500,000, assumed existing leases, and executed a lease with The Wesleyan Church Corporation.
+The Foundation rented space on a month-to-month basis and rent charged by the Wesleyan Church Corporation to the Foundation was \$118,729 for the year ended August 31, 2023.
+On September 30, 2023, the Foundation purchased real estate property inclusive of the previously rented space from The Wesleyan Church Corporation for \$3,500,000, assumed existing leases, and executed a lease with The Wesleyan Church Corporation.